Why Lisbon Is a Budget Traveler’s Dream

 | Christmas, New Year | Peak | Highest prices, sell out fast | 2-3 months ahead |

 Cheapest months: November, January and February, holidays aside, see budget doubles drop toward €55.
 The weather is mild by European standards and the queues are short.
+We went in mid-November and barely needed a jacket at lunchtime — the €58 Graça room that ambushed my wife with stairs would have cost half again in May.

 Best value with good weather: March and October offer pleasant days without the spring or summer premium.
 April, May and September bring the best climate and the highest shoulder prices, so book early.